danvk/justchartit/README.md

   - Figure out how to `import * as Dygraph from 'dygraph'`.
 - Handsontable
   ✓ Bind data changes to/from store
+  ✓ Add a header row with styling
   - Support pasting CSV data?
-  - Add a header row with styling
   - Validate numbers in body cells
   - Support drag & drop import of [CT]SV files
 - UI
   ✓ Create a preview panel
   ✓ Set up Monaco editor for HTML, CSS, JS
-  ~ Add in dygraphs typings
+  ✓ Add in dygraphs typings
   - Add some preset styles
   - Togglable panels (more space for JS / the table)
+  - Make resizing work
 - Sharing
   - Post anonymous gists which are loadable with bl.ocks.org
   - Load anonymous gists